johnstrand/squawk-react/README.md

 const id = subscribe("myEvent", value => { /* ... */ });
 ```

 Creates a subscription for the specified event, invoking the callback with the new value whenver the event is invoked.
 The method returns a random name which can later be used to cancel the subscription.
+For events without payload, value will have type never and the value undefined.

 ## unsubscribe